-There are reports stating that one of the conditions in the transaction is if Southern Beauty fails to be listed before the end of 2012, CDH shall be entitled to request the founder (Zhang Lan) to acquire the stock held by CDH.
+&lt;sup>15 There are reports stating that one of the conditions in the transaction was if Southern Beauty fails to be listed before the end of 2012, CDH shall be entitled to request the founder (Zhang Lan) to acquire the stock held by CDH.

-- A Brazilian PE firm, 3G Capital Management, acquiring the Brazilian operation of Burger King for USD 4 billion, in 2010; - BTG pharmaceutical division acquiring Farmais, a drugstore franchise business and making an IPO in 2011; - Carlyle Group's acquisition in 2012 of 85% equity participation in Ri Happy, a toy store franchise business and only 90 days later acquiring PB Kids, a competitive business; - ACTIS, an English PE firm recently acquiring CNA, an English lesson franchise business for USD 68 million; and - Gavea Investimentos, a PE firm controlled by JP Morgan, recently acquiring almost 30% equity participation in Chilli Beans, a franchise business of sunglasses stores and kiosks.
+- Carlyle Group's acquisition in 2012 of 85% equity participation in Ri Happy, a toy store franchise business and only 90 days later acquiring PB Kids, a competitive business; - ACTIS, an English PE firm recently acquiring CNA, an English lesson franchise business for USD 68 million; and - Gavea Investimentos, a PE firm controlled by JP Morgan, recently acquiring almost 30% equity participation in Chilli Beans, a franchise business of sunglasses stores and kiosks.

-According to the Brazilian Franchise Association ("ABF"), PE firms have infused capital in the following franchise chains:
+According to the Brazilian Franchise Association ("ABF"), PE firms have infused capital in the franchise chains listed in the table below.